JetBrains/intellij-sdk-docs/messaging_infrastructure.md

 The thing is that every document change is performed by the following scenario:

-1. _'before change'_ event is sent to all document listeners and some of them publish new messages during that;
+1. _before change_ event is sent to all document listeners and some of them publish new messages during that;

 2.  actual change is performed;

-3.  _'after change'_ event is sent to all document listeners;
+3.  _after change_ event is sent to all document listeners;

 We had the following then: